 A supportive environment in which to develop valuable new skills

-The opportunity to work collaboratively with peers elsewhere in the country or the world
+Our courses and workshops are run with small group sizes and provide an opportunity to work collaboratively with peers elsewhere in the country or the world

 Our residential courses, hosted by Oxford University's Lady Margaret Hall, offer rigorous training in critical thinking and a chance to make new, international friends in a world-famous city.

 Afternoon activities including team-building, cultural excursions and intellectual challenges